-Music Education students and Bachelor of Arts students with Performance or Jazz Studies concentrations perform a Senior Recital (MU 250) as the capstone experience in the performance area.
+Music Education students and Bachelor of Arts students with Performance or Jazz Studies concentrations perform a Senior Recital (MUL 4550) as the capstone experience in the performance area.
 Students should work closely with their applied lesson teachers to make sure that the repertoire they select meets the guidelines of their degree or concentration.
 Jazz Studies concentrators and B.S. students studying jazz repertoire have special requirements (PDF).

 Who is required to perform a Senior Recital?

 All students in the B.S.
 Music Education program, as well as students in the Performance and Jazz Studies concentrations of the B.A.

 What is required or expected in a recital?